My spouse is going bankrupt. Will it affect my divorce?4 Dec 2023 | Lisa Pepper

 If you are contemplating divorce and believe that your spouse may have money trouble, it’s advisable to consult a specialist family lawyer as soon as possible.
 Swift action can make the difference between a fair financial settlement and one that is more difficult to negotiate and enforce.

-Go to our divorcee pages for more information on how we can assist you in your divorce.
+Go to our divorce pages for more information on how we can assist you in your divorce.
 You can also look through our family law pages to see all our other services.
 To speak with one of our divorce solicitors, contact us by:

 - Filling in our online enquiry form; or